Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 91,495 people, 36,446 houses or apartments, and a median cost of homes of $166,354, Greenville real estate and house prices are near the national average for all cities and towns.
+With a population of 92,156, 36,585 total housing units (homes and apartments), and a median house value of $181,902, Greenville real estate and house prices are near the national average for all cities and towns.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Greenville differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Greenville - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Greenville real estate investment or home purchase decisions.

 |$553,001 - $831,000||2.1|